-Building SEL (social and emotional learning) skills such as courage requires face-to-face interactions, meaningful discussion, and reflection.
+Building SEL (social and emotional learning) skills such as courage requires face-to-face interaction, meaningful discussion, and reflection.
 Edtech is no complete substitute for that, but there are tools that can supplement the development of character in the classroom and at home.
 Courage is taking on challenges even when there's risk; it's also

 speaking up for what's right even if there's opposition and acting on your convictions.